-- 4.2.3.1 Trains approaching the level STM area should not face speed restrictions caused by the transition procedure to level STM, but depending on the STM in use it may be necessary to reduce the speed to be able to read national system information in rear of the ETCS border and this is considered in section 0. - 4.2.3.2 This may also be an engineering issue for the first block in advance of the ETCS border if a level 2 MA is used with an EoA in the level STM area because the speed supervision in the ERTMS/ETCS onboard may be more restrictive than that of the national system.
+- 4.2.3.1 Trains approaching the level NTC area should not face speed restrictions caused by the transition procedure to level NTC, but depending on the STM in use it may be necessary to reduce the speed to be able to read national system information in rear of the ETCS border and this is considered in section 5.1.4. - 4.2.3.2 This may also be an engineering issue for the first block in advance of the ETCS border if a level 2 MA is used with an EoA in the level NTC area because the speed supervision in the ERTMS/ETCS onboard may be more restrictive than that of the national system.
+Thus, it might not be possible to approach the ETCS border at the line speed allowed in level NTC area unless the first block section in the level NTC area is long enough.

-- Thus, it might not be possible to approach the ETCS border at the line speed allowed in level STM area unless the first block section in the level STM area is long enough. - 4.2.3.3 This issue is not further considered in chapter 5 as the decision for which situations the level transition should be possible at line speed is project specific.
+- 4.2.3.3 Alternatively, RBC can send a permitted braking distance at the ETCS border with the braking distance to the next signal supervised in level NTC.
+So the speed at the ETCS border is adapted on the available braking distance in level NTC area. - 4.2.3.4 This issue is not further considered in chapter 5 as the decision for which situations the level transition should be possible at line speed is project specific.